nguyenquanicd/RegRTLGen/README.md

 # RegRTLGen
-This is the open source tool which is used to create the System Verilog RTL code of register module
+This is the open source tool which is used to create the System Verilog RTL code of register module.

+IT STILL DEVELOPING and NOT FINISHED NOW.

 # Folder Structure
 doc   : Specification documents